-Our Division's other Italian hotel is on a 740-acre estate in Tuscany, Italy - COMO Castello del Nero.
-At the heart of this historic estate is a twelfth-century castle layered with Renaissance frescoes and contemporary design, with interiors by Paola Navone.
-Set amidst an expansive landscape of olive groves and vineyards it has 50 luxurious rooms.
-Discerning guests can enjoy therapeutic sessions at COMO Shambhala Retreat with customised spa treatments that use ingredients grown in their own estate, and be pampered with a Michelin-starred dining experience at La Torre.
+Over in Tuscany Italy, is our 50-room COMO Castello del Nero.
+At the heart of its historic 740-acre estate is a twelfth-century castle with Renaissance frescoes and contemporary interiors by Paola Navone surrounded by lush landscapes of olive groves and vineyards.
+Discerning guests can enjoy therapeutic sessions at COMO Shambhala Retreat with customised spa treatments that use ingredients grown in their own estate and be pampered with a Michelin starred dining experience at La Torre.